-The Company had credit facilities of RMB1,700 million (approximately \$261 million) and RMB2,300 million (approximately \$330 million) in the aggregate as of December 31, 2017 and 2016, respectively.
+As of December 31, 2018, the Company had credit facilities of RMB2,876 million (approximately \$418 million), comprised of onshore credit facilities of RMB1,500 million (approximately \$218 million) in the aggregate and offshore credit facilities of \$200 million in the aggregate.

-The credit facilities have terms ranging from one to three years.
-Each credit facility bears interest based on the prevailing rate stipulated by the People's Bank of China and contains financial covenants including, among other things, limitations on certain additional indebtedness and liens, and certain other transactions specified in the respective agreement.
-Each credit facility contains cross-default provision whereby our failure to make any payment on a principal amount from any credit facility will constitute a default on other credit facilities.
+The credit facilities had remaining terms of one year or less as of December 31, 2018.
+Each credit facility bears interest based on the prevailing rate stipulated by the People's Bank of China or London Interbank Offered Rate (LIBOR) administered by the ICE Benchmark Administration.
+Each credit facility contains a cross-default provision whereby our failure to make any payment on a principal amount from any credit facility will constitute a default on other credit facilities.
+Some of the credit facilities contain financial covenants including, among other things, limitations on certain additional indebtedness and liens, and certain other transactions specified in the respective agreement.
 Interest on any outstanding borrowings is due at least monthly.
-As of December 31, 2017, the full amount of borrowings was available to us under each credit facility.
+As of December 31, 2018, the full amount of borrowings was available to us under each credit facility.